ashmitchhoker/assignment_HCI/README.md

 npm install
 ```

-5. Edit `.env` and add your configuration:
+5. Add `.env` and add your configuration:

 ```env
 PORT=3000